misterfoxy/michaelscottfox.com/content/blog/setting-up-ubuntu-vm-deploy-python-app-digital-ocean-droplet/index.md

 In other words, you're taken control of a computer in a data center.
 It'll stay online until you tell it to sleep.

+### Use Protection

-However, you'll notice that we're connected as the Root user, which makes a lot of people angry and is widely regarded as a bad move.
+You'll notice that we're connected as the Root user, which makes a lot of people angry and is widely regarded as a bad move.
 Let's create a new user to safeguard us from digital harikari.

 ```
 adduser fox